 You'll find out how to navigate through a list (forward and backward), how to set up a window with multiple display formats, and how to switch between them by clicking tabs that describe the different views.
 You'll also learn how to create items that Java can compare, even if Java doesn't know the details of what is in the items.
 Finally, you'll find out how to use maps and a bit more about Java's other features, including Java's wrapper class, which is one more important data features of the Java language that you'll use quite often.

-Brian Hall is a software architect with more than 15 years of experience building software tools in the film visual effects industry.
-Over the course of his career, he has successfully led teams and mentored engineers in good software development practices.
-In 2013, he received a Technical Achievement Academy Award for his work on Katana, a software tool that artists use to create visual effects for motion pictures.
-He holds a Bachelor of Science degree in Computer Science from Biola University.
+Michael Hall is a software engineer with more than 12 years of experience in consumer and marketplace startups.
+Over the course of his career, he has led teams of engineers building apps that support tens of millions of users.
+He holds a Master of Science degree in Computer Science from UCLA.

 Completion of Introduction to Java Programming (or equivalent experience).